 Parent Observations, Student Visits

 Parents of prospective students are encouraged to experience an Adolescent Program for themselves by planning a visit.
 Visiting parents receive a full tour of the Millstream Farm and are welcome to observe the classroom.
 Prospective students join the classroom for a minimum of one full day as part of the admissions process.
-Open House are held in the fall and spring.
+Open Houses are held in the fall and spring.
 Check the MSGH calendar for specific dates.

 Program Details